jparkie/PDD/README.md

 // Output: false
 System.out.println(deDuplicator.classifyDistinct("Hello".getBytes()));

-// Probabilistically peeks whether a given element is contained in the ProbabilisticDeDuplicator.
+// Probabilistically peeks whether a given element is a distinct or a duplicate element.
 // This operation does not record the result into its history.
-// Output: false
+// Output: true
 System.out.println(deDuplicator.peekDistinct("World".getBytes()));
-// Output: false
+// Output: true
 System.out.println(deDuplicator.peekDistinct("World".getBytes()));

 // Reset the history of the ProbabilisticDeDuplicator.